Measuring Costs for Cost-Effectiveness Analysis

 Benefits must be discounted for the same reason as costs are discounted.
 A benefit realized today has greater value than a benefit realized a year from today.
 Failure to discount benefits, or to discount costs and benefits at a lower rate, results in the Keeler-Cretin paradox.

 Here is a simplified version of the Keeler-Cretin argument.
 Consider an intervention that costs $100,000 and saves 10 lives.
 If you chose to wait, and fund the intervention 10 years from now, the cost would be discounted, that is, the net present value would be less than $100,000, but it would still save 10 lives.
 The "waiting" strategy would be more cost-effective.
 If you waited 20 years, the intervention would even be less costly, and would still save 10 lives.
 You would always prefer to defer to the future, and you'd never do the intervention.
-The paradox is described more fully in the Gold, 1996.
+Keeler and Cretin (1983) describes this phenomenon in their paper.

 There are controversial questions in discounting health consequences (e.g., QALYs).
 Research analysts interested in this topic should consult the articles listed in the References section.